ogmini/Notepad-State-Library/README.md

 ### Library
 Documentation WIP
 ### Pattern Files
-Binary Template for 010 Editor and Pattern File for ImHex have been submitted to their respective repositories and should be available for use.
+Binary Templates for 010 Editor and Pattern Files for ImHex have been submitted to their respective repositories and should be available for use.
+They can also be found in this repository at [https://github.com/ogmini/Notepad-State-Library/tree/main/PatternFiles](https://github.com/ogmini/Notepad-State-Library/tree/main/PatternFiles).
-### Tabstate Parser
-Documentation WIP
-### Windowstate Parser
+### Parser
 Documentation WIP

 ## Information